-How do tax increases affect investment allocation within multinationals?
+How do corporate tax hikes affect investment allocation within multinationals?

-Keywords: Tax hike, investment, internal networks, spillover effects
+Keywords: Tax hike, Investment, Internal networks, Multinationals, Spillover effects

 JEL Classification: D25, G11, H32, L14